 In no particular order…

 3. It takes a village.
 With a professional property management team – like the one at Real Estate Solutions – you are not hiring 1 person to replace you as the DIY landlord.
-You’re hiring an enitre Team of professionals, all highly trained in all aspects of property management.
-If you want to go on vacation, and you’re a DIY landlord, guess what?
-You’re taking your rental property with you on vacation.
+You’re hiring an entire Team of professionals, all highly trained in all aspects of property management.
+If you want to go on vacation, and you’re a DIY landlord… you’re taking your rental property with you on vacation.
 When you outsource the management, you are free to live your life and let the money roll in.
-We handle the headaches, we handle the legal issues, we handle the evictions, the lease renewals, the maintenance, the neighbor complaints, on and on.
+We handle the headaches, we handle the legal issues, we handle the evictions (extremely rare when we place the tenants), the lease renewals, the maintenance, the neighbor complaints, on and on.
 When you have a Team of professionals in your corner, your tenants are happier.
 Happier tenants stay longer and take better care of the property – making you even more money on the reduced turnover and vacancy.